My late night reading spree found something that deserved a blog post.

 A mini in a micro package.
 The problem was that it wasn’t the late version mini people expected (VAX) but rather the older PDP-11.
 Later on it would offer a x86/Z-80 expansion board to run Rainbow software.

-DEC had big plans for his goodies.
+DEC had big plans for their goodies.

 The reviews came and they were not good.
 I quote Wikipedia’s entry:

-"…none of the three would be favorably received…and the industry instead standardized on…IBM PC compatibles…the PDP-11 microprocessors were technically superior…capable of accessing 4MB…But other factors would weigh more heavily in the competition, including Digital’s corporate culture and business model, which were ill suited to the rapidly developing consumer market for computers."
+"…none of the three would be favorably received…and the industry instead standardized on…IBM PC compatibles…(ironically) the PDP-11 microprocessors were technically superior…capable of accessing 4MB…But other factors would weigh more heavily in the competition, including Digital’s corporate culture and business model, which were ill suited to the rapidly developing consumer market for computers."

-Both past and present systems were vying for every market without focusing in one in particular.
 They thought they could deliver “no-compromise” machines, but in the end the were “all-compromise” solutions.

 Time will only tell…